GeorgeMP388/ramp-up-app/devops-rampup/README.md

 *Make sure just the web app is exposed to the internet* *No downtime in the deployments*

-### Optional.
-Showcase challenge

-If you still have time to spare, create your own challenge and show the rest of us the implementation of other DevOps dealings.
-Examples: Artifact Repository configuration, Test Automation Frameworks integration, Database deployment automation, packaging management automation, build scripting frameworks, release management tools, etc.

 ### Optional CI/CD

 To complete this challenge, create all the Jenkins jobs needed to automate CI/CD on the newly created environment.
 Check the application folders create separate repos and deploy them automatically every time there's a new change in the code repository.
 If you feel like using a different CI tool, please do!